 The new Anzac Station will significantly improve access to the St Kilda Road precinct and key Melbourne landmarks, reducing pressure on the road and tram network to the south of the CBD.

-The station is strategically placed to ease pressure on the St Kilda Road / Swanston Street tram corridor, which is the busiest tram corridor in the world.
-It will feature a convenient, direct train / tram interchange within a new tram super stop on St Kilda Road.
+Anzac Station has been strategically placed to ease pressure on the St Kilda Road / Swanston Street tram corridor, which is the busiest tram corridor in the world.
+It will service thousands of train and tram users, pedestrians, cyclists and motorists every day.

 Easy to access